- OFFICIAL NAME = THE FEDERATIVE REPUBLIC OF BRAZIL

-By the late 16th and 17th century, sugarcane production was flourishing and supplied the whole European market.
+By the late 16th and 17th century, sugarcane production was flourishing, supplying the whole European market.
 With the sugar operation offering wealth, other European countries, particularly the French and the Dutch tried to lay a claim to the country.

 French colonist tried to settle in present day Rio de Janeiro in 1555, but the Portuguese managed to fend them off.
-In 1624, the Dutch forces captured Salvador until they were expelled in 1654, as the Portuguese expanded their settlements in Brazil.
+In 1624, the Dutch forces managed to capture Salvador, however by 1654 they were expelled as the Portuguese expanded their settlements in Brazil.
 In 1695, large deposits of gold was discovered in what is now the state of Minas Gerais.

 The gold rush that followed had a positive effect on the Brazilian economy.
-The gold mines in the southeast of the country brought in so much money, that the Portuguese decided to move the Capital from Salvador, in the northeast, to Rio de Janeiro in 1763.
+The gold mines in the southeast of the country brought in so much money that the Portuguese decided to move the capital from Salvador to Rio de Janeiro in 1763.
 During this time, deposits of diamonds were also found in a region now known as Diamantina (UNESCO World Heritage Site).

-Morale improved throughout the territory, and Prince Pedro had ideas of his very own on how to run things, and on September 7th, 1822, he proclaimed Brazil’s independence.
-Pedro became the Emperor of Brazil and forced Portuguese forces to leave Brazil.
+Prince Pedro had ideas of his very own on how to run things and on September 7th, 1822, he proclaimed Brazil’s independence.
+Pedro became the Emperor of Brazil and forced the Portuguese to leave Brazil.

 Prince Pedro ruled the country until his abdication in 1831, when he left behind his 5 year old son, Emperor Pedro II.

-Back in the 1950’s it was also decided to move the capital from Rio de Janeiro, on the east coast, back into the interior as it was sparsely populated, and they taught by moving it, it would help populate the area.
+Back in the 1950’s it was also decided to move the capital from Rio de Janeiro on the east coast, back into the interior as it was sparsely populated.
+They believed by moving it, it would help populate the area.

 Brazil is the largest country in South America and covers three time zones.
 It is the fifth largest country in the world by both land area and population.